-Many cloud services could be thought of as having a serverless architecture even if they’re not one or the normal categories of “serverless”.
-For example, Twilio is a popular text message service and you want an application to send texts, all you need to do is call the API.
+Many cloud services could be thought of as having a serverless architecture even if they’re not one or the normal categories of “serverless technology”.
+For example, Twilio is a popular text message service where if you want an application to send texts, all you need to do is call the API.
 There’s no need to build your own messaging service – and no need to scale it.
 Whether your application sends a few texts or a million, Twilio handles it and charges you accordingly.

 You should consider a serverless architecture in any of these scenarios:

 In fact, these scenarios apply to most modern applications.
-So if you start by considering serverless, when does it not make sense?
-If you’re not already on board with the cloud, or you need to control your own infrastructure for regulatory reasons, serverless obviously isn’t a good choice.
+So if you start by considering serverless options, when does it not make sense?
+If you’re not already on board with the cloud, or you need to control your own infrastructure for regulatory reasons, serverless architecture obviously isn’t a good choice.

-As always, you should investigate a serverless platform carefully to confirm that it meets your requirements for latency (i.e. minimal cold start issues), security, and so on.
-And generally, most serverless platforms have specific patterns of development built in, so make sure you like this way of working before you commit.
+As always, you should investigate a serverless offering carefully to confirm that it meets your requirements for latency (i.e. minimal cold start issues), security, and so on.
+And generally, most serverless technologies have specific patterns of development built in, so make sure you like this way of working before you commit.

-Serverless - especially the FaaS approach - and microservices have some similarities (in some cases, one may even have a microservices architecture that uses serverless functions).
+Serverless computing - especially the FaaS approach - and microservices have some similarities (in some cases, one may even have a microservices architecture that uses serverless functions).

 Both are basically architectures that break application code into smaller components that communicate with one another, with databases, and with other services.
-There are a few key differences between serverless architecture and microservices:
+There are a few key differences between serverless computing and microservices: